CryptozombiesHQ/cryptozombie-lessons/en/4/battle-09.md

   b.
 Increment `enemyZombie`'s `winCount`.

-2. Outside of the else statement, run the `_triggerCooldown` function on `myZombie`.
+  c.
+Run the `_triggerCooldown` function on `myZombie`.
 This way the zombie can only attack once per day.
+(Remember, `_triggerCooldown` is already run inside `feedAndMultiply`.
+So the zombie's cooldown will be triggered whether he wins or loses.)